Applied-Language-Technology/website/source/launch_server.rst

 Launching a server on CSC Notebooks
 ===================================

+Follow the instructions below to launch a server with the course environment on CSC Notebooks.

 1. Click the *Launch new* button once to launch your personal server on CSC Notebooks.

    |